jiezang97/Code-for-Structural-constraints-on-the-emergence-of-oscillations/README.md

-# Wilson-Cowan Network Analysis for Oscillations in multi-population neural networks
+# Wilson-Cowan Network Analysis for Oscillations in Multi-population Neural Networks

 This repository contains MATLAB code designed for the analysis of oscillatory behaviours in multi-population neural networks through the framework of the Wilson-Cowan model.
 Our work investigates structural constraints that facilitate or hinder the emergence of oscillations in such networks.